-- Permission to connect to database Engine: If you want to provide then select Grant otherwise, select Deny.
+- Permission to connect to database Engine: If you want to provide, then select Grant; otherwise, choose Deny.

-- Login: If you want this user to login to Database Manager the select Enabled otherwise, Disabled.
+- Login: If you want this user to login to Database Manager, select Enabled otherwise, Disabled.

 From the below screenshot, you can see our newly created Login in SQL Server Management Studio.

 Please click on the Connect button to connect the Database Engine using John

 You can see from the below screenshot, we had successfully logged into the database engine using our newly created login.